Tell your story

 Story Guidelines

-Thank you for expressing an interest in taking part in a True Stories Live (TSL) event.
+Thank you for your interest in taking part in a True Stories Live (TSL) event.
 To help all of us make the most of this occasion here are some guidelines for you to bear in mind when preparing to present your story together with information about what may happen to you story once it is told and agreements about its future use:

-• Your story must be true and personal to you – i.e. not: 'my friend told me...'
+Your story must be true and personal to you – i.e. not: 'my friend told me...'

-• Each True Stories event will have a theme.
+Each True Stories event will have a theme.
 The theme is for inspiration and can be interpreted in your own way.

-• The telling should normally take between 5 and 10 minutes.
+The telling should normally take between 5 and 10 minutes.
 An ideal length is 7 minutes.
 We will expect your story to be completed within 10 minutes and will encourage you with visual prompts to wind up within that time.

 TSL actively promotes diversity and as a consequence no story will be selected that promotes discrimination, harassment or victimisation on grounds of age, caring responsibilities, disability, gender, nationality, race, religious belief (or no belief), sexual orientation socio-economic class or trans and whether such an identity is actual or perceived or whether this is by association with persons from any of these equality strands.
 We state this to be clear as these are values that we hold dear.

 Performances may be recorded in any media.
 By entering your story and telling it you agree to any such recording taking place and to the reproduction and adaptation of it for any purpose.
-In particular, stories told at TSL events may be included in podcasts and broadcast on radio.
+In particular, stories told at TSL events may be included in podcasts and broadcasts on radio.
 In order to comply with relevant broadcast legislation and guidelines, stories may need to be edited for this purpose.
 We reserve the right to not include any story in any podcast or broadcast.

 You also agree to your name and likeness being used for reasonable promotional purposes including use on social media platforms.